Google shipped OKF. Kage keeps it true.

 Trust you can measure — on your own repo.

-Trust score: 100/100 (PASS) Hallucinated-citation rejection: 100% Stale-memory exclusion: 100% Live grounding rate: 99%
+Trust score: 99/100 (PASS) · example, depends on your repo Hallucinated-citation rejection: 100% Stale-memory exclusion: 100% Live grounding rate: 98%

 See what your own repo is hiding first: npx -y @kage-core/kage-graph-mcp scan --project .